Food allergies and intolerances/sensitivies

 Do you think you might have a food allergy or intolerance?

-Both food allergy and intolerance are where the body’s immune system reacts inappropriately to a food.
+There’s a lot of confusion around this subject.
+Both food allergy and intolerance are where your body’s immune system reacts inappropriately to a food, or more specifically a protein in food.
+Even food contains proteins to varying degrees.
 Instead of tolerating the food as something harmless, it mounts an immune “attack”, generating antibodies to the food in the process.

 It is quite common for people to react badly to certain foods not because they have in intolerance but simply because their digestive system is not working efficiently.
-However, having an under-functioning digestive system can cause food intolerances.
+However, having an under-functioning digestive system can cause food intolerances (see below).

-• Not chewing your food – the stomach has no teeth and so will not be able to cope with large chunks of hard-to-digest food (eg meat, fish, eggs)
+- Not chewing your food – your stomach has no teeth and so will not be able to cope with large chunks of hard-to-digest food (eg meat, fish, eggs, cheese, beans)

-• Inadequate production of stomach acid – this can lead to bloating and reflux, especially when a protein containing food is eaten because protein cannot be digested properly without the acid.
+- Inadequate production of stomach acid – this can lead to bloating and reflux, especially when a protein containing food is eaten because protein cannot be digested properly without the acid.
 Pain, bloating, acid reflux, constipation or diarrhoea can all result from this.
+Nutritional intervention and one-on-one self-regulation coaching is a game-changer here.

-• Poor gallbladder function/pancreatic insufficiency – this is where not enough digestive juices (enzymes, bile salts) are pumped into the intestine to continue the digestive process.
+- Poor gallbladder function/pancreatic insufficiency – this is where not enough digestive juices (enzymes, bile salts) are pumped into the intestine to continue the digestive process.
 This can also cause symptoms.
 Typical symptoms might include pale or floating stools or discomfort after eating fatty foods.
 If you don’t make enough stomach acid, then the flow of pancreatic juices from the gallbladder will not be triggered.
+You’ll have problems further down your digestive system.

-• Dysbiosis – if you suffer from inadequate levels of good bacteria in the gut and overgrowth of pathogenic (“bad”) bacteria or yeasts (eg. candida albicans) then food intolerances can result.
-This is because pathogenic species produce irritating by-products that damage the integrity of the gut wall.
-This in turn eventually allows undigested matter to pass from your small intestine into the blood stream.
+- Dysbiosis – if you suffer from inadequate levels of good bacteria in the gut and overgrowth of pathogenic (“bad”) bacteria or yeasts (eg. candida albicans) then food intolerances can result.
+This is because pathogenic species produce irritating by-products that damage your gut wall.
+This causes leakage.
+It allows undigested matter to pass from your small intestine into the blood stream.
 There the immune system mounts an attack on the “foreign” matter.
-Only fully digested food should be permitted to pass from the gut into your blood.
-If your symptoms are worse after eating refined foods or alcohol or if these are abundant in your diet, you could be dealing with dysbiosis.
+Only fully-digested food should be permitted to pass from the gut into your blood.
+If your symptoms are worse after eating refined foods, sugar or alcohol or if these are regularly in your diet, you could be dealing with dysbiosis.

 Like what you’ve read?